yashdiggikar/USpeech/README.md

   - `uspeech_synthesis_model/modules/ultrasoundAudioModel.py`: Initial design for integrating ultrasound input with audio synthesis.
   - `uspeech_synthesis_model/pretrain_dataset.py`: Script for handling pretraining datasets for synthesis tasks.

----

-This document outlines the contributions of team members and provides an overview of the technical work completed for the USpeech project.
-Updates will be added as progress continues.